Tianyao-Ma/MyGameHub/README.md

 ## 🎬 About the project
 <p align="justify">
-  Twitch is very popular.
-But there is so much contents out there.
-Sometimes, it can be overwhelming and distracting.
-If you are a occational gamer like me, and you prefer to save and archive your favorite clips/videos/streams than following a tons of channels and getting millions of notifications a day, then MyTwitchHub is for you!
-It is a web application allows users to browse, search, and create their own favorite lists of Twitch content in three categories: streams, videos, and clips.
-For all users, we will reommend top hit games retrieved from Twitch, and for registered users, we will recommend games based on their favorite lists.
+Twitch is a leading streaming service specializes in broadcasting real-time gaming.
+Millions of people every month are streaming on and watching Twitch.
+One of the best thing about Twitch is that you can interat with others in real-time gaming sessions and be part of the community.
+However, as an occassional gamer, I found the amount of content and pop-out lives on Twitch homepage overwhelming and distracting.
+That's why I started this project, to build something minimal and much more personal.
+With data retrived using Twitch API, this minimal-looking web application allows all users to browse and search top game lists and specific Twitch content using keywords in three categories: streams, videos, and clips.
+For registered users, they will be able to create and save their favorite lists in each categories and get personalised recommendations.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)